BlackbitDigitalCommerce/pimcore-data-director/README.md

     * Export data gets updated when objects change, so it is already prepared in the moment an export gets requested
 * Flexibility:
     * Imports and exports are customizable to data source and your Pimcore data model
-    * Supports all Pimcore objects including data objects, object bricks, field collections, assets and documents
+    * Supports all Pimcore elements including data objects, object bricks, field collections, assets and documents
     * Supports importing tags and properties
 * Minimization of programming effort: Only data modifications from the data source require minimal programming
 * Comfort functions: